cjosiris1/Projects/README.md

 Bash - Use of Ubuntu to execute bash commands within the Oracle VM.

-Client Tattoo Webpage - Use of Visual Studio and .Net Core, a project worked on for a client by the name of Helena Grace.
+Client Tattoo Webpage - Use of Visual Studio, .Net Core, and MAMP, a project worked on for a client by the name of Helena Grace.

 Data Structure and Algorithms - Use of Php, Python, Javascript.
 Multiple projects which dealt with honing my knowledge and skill for well-optimized and efficient code.